munificent/craftinginterpreters/book/closures.md

 </aside>

 The technique I explain here comes the design of the Lua VM.
-It is fast, parsimonious with memory, and a small amount of code implement.
+It is fast, parsimonious with memory, and relatively little code to implement.
 Even more impressive, it fits naturally into the single-pass compilers clox and Lua both use.
 It is somewhat intricate, though.
 It might take a while before all the pieces click together in your mind.
-So we'll build them one step at a time and I'll try to introduce the concepts in stages.
+We'll build them one step at a time and I'll try to introduce the concepts in stages.

 ## Closure Objects

 Our VM represents functions at runtime using ObjFunction.
-These objects are created by the compiler at compile time.
+These objects are created by the front end during compilation.
 At runtime, all the VM does is load the function object from a constant table and bind it to a name.
 There is no operation to "create" a function at runtime.
-Much like string and number
-<span name="literal">literals</span>, they are created purely at compile time.
+Much like string and number <span name="literal">literals</span>, they are instantiated purely at compile time.

 <aside name="literal">

-In other words, a function declaration in Lox basically *is* a kind of literal -- a piece of syntax that defines a constant value of a built in type.
+In other words, a function declaration in Lox *is* a kind of literal -- a piece of syntax that defines a constant value of a built in type.

 </aside>

-That made sense because all of the data that composes a function is known at compile time: it's just a wrapper around a chunk of bytecode derived from the source of the function's body, and some constants.
+That made sense because all of the data that composes a function is known at compile time: the chunk of bytecode compiled from the function's body, and some constants.
 Once we introduce closures, though, that representation is no longer sufficient.
 Take a gander at:

 ```lox
 fun makeClosure(value) {